gdanezis/PET-Exercises/Lab03Compute/README.md

 - The `process_votes` takes a number of individual pairs of votes and returns a pairs of ciphertexts encrypting the total number of votes to 0 and the total number of votes to 1.

 - Look at the function `simulate_poll` as a full example of a simulated distributed private poll.

+## TASK Qx -- Answer the questions on the basis of your code.

+> Please include the answers in the comment section provided, and make sure you code file can run correctly.